Which Intern Position is Right for You?

 Curious about audience trends?
 Want to find out how and where consumers engage with media, then develop strategies to reach them?
 Media might be the discipline for you.

-I began my career at L&S as a Media Intern back in 2011.
-Our days consist of corresponding with media partners, sifting through research, formulating budgets and goals, working in spreadsheets and contracting media placement.
+As a media intern, days consist of corresponding with media partners, sifting through research, formulating budgets and goals, working in spreadsheets and contracting media placement.
 The industry’s ever-changing nature means we also spend a lot of time working closely with our digital and development teams, forming messaging strategies and identifying emerging technology partners to suit our clients’ needs.

 We see a campaign from start to finish, beginning with the client goals and ending with ROI reporting on campaign performance.
 Our world revolves around digital media more and more every day, but it’s our job to determine the best way to reach our audience and meet campaign goals – with help from the rest of the team, of course!

 You will be exposed to the details and depths of the media discipline, but you will also gain exposure and understanding of the entire agency and all other disciplines.
-My experience as an intern was very positive and yours will be, too – find out if media is the right fit for you and apply today!
+Find out if media is the right fit for you and apply today!